 The restrictions will impact on the post-COVID recovery.
-Like most parts of the world, the COVID-19 outbreak has had a devastating impact on the Irish economy and is expected to result in a severe economic contraction in 2020.
+Like most parts of the world, the COVID-19 outbreak has had a severe impact on the Irish economy with Modified Domestic Demand (which strips out the impact of multinational companies) declining by 5.4% in 2020.
+The Distribution, Transport, Hotels & Restaurants sector contracted by 16.7% and there was also a 70% decline in nights spent in tourist accommodation.
 The economic recovery will depend on the Irish economy fully re-opening for business, and aviation will play an important role in this regard.
 Aviation is a major employer in its own right and also facilitates many other sectors of the economy.
 Any restrictions on air connectivity at Dublin Airport during this recovery period will have a knock-on effect on these other sectors of the economy: business travel will be more restricted and costly, tourism will be hampered, and the hub benefits of Dublin Airport will be diminished.